 Once we have done Fair Brook we will move on to the main objective of the day which is to photograph the largest landslip in the Peak District, Alport Castles.
 This is a walk of about 1 hour, maybe a little longer but we will choose a route where it starts off easy along a road before ascending with a few photographic opportunities along the way.
+There is a lovely pool with views along the landslip and valley and further up there is a lovely lone tree looking back along the way we walked.
 Once at the castles we will choose whether to go up to the top or stay in the basin of the landslip, both are equally good!
 We will then stick around to photograph sunset here before heading back down to the car.
-The day will finish approx. 19:00 as we will have that hour walk back in the dark, so please remember a headtorch.
+The day will finish approx. 18:00 as we will have that hour walk back in the dark, so please remember a head torch.

 Throughout the day we will look at techniques such as focusing, using a tripod, use of filters vs exposure blending, composition, working with the light and more.
 This is largely photographic walk and as such, we will build techniques throughout the day and the aim is to put what we have learnt into practice for the sunset at Alport Castles.

 I am more than happy to discuss other more advanced techniques on 1-2-1 basis as well as to the group, depending on what is beneficial.